danyk20/ctfd-personal_challenge-plugin/README.md

 ---
 Plugin to give CTFd the ability to work with individual flags which are included.

-Individual flag creates unique flag for each user, that brings many advantages.
+Individual flag creates one unique flag for each user per challenge, which brings many advantages (e.g. reveal and reduce solution sharing).

 ## Prerequisites
 ---